scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 A TRC update qualifies as a regular update if the following rules apply in regard to the TRC's payload information.

-- The settings of the following fields in the updated TRC MUST remain the same compared to the predecessor TRC:
+- The following fields in the updated TRC MUST remain the same compared to the predecessor TRC:
    - The voting quorum set in the `votingQuorum` field.
    - The core ASes specified in the `coreASes` field.
    - The authoritative ASes specified in the `authoritativeASes` field.